This is a look at the Instagram Logo and the history behind the company.

 Today, Instagram is more than a photo-sharing app.
 Integrating video-sharing, social media networking, and advertising makes it one of the most addictive apps in the world.
 It has grown to become so beneficial that celebrities and advertisers can’t have enough of it.

 The Instagram logo, from all indication, has not lost its element of design.
-The current skewed-square and circle still represents the old Polaroid camera.
+The current skewed-square and circle still represent the old Polaroid camera.
 This element of designs signifies focus, nostalgia, youthfulness, and memories.
 Sharing of colorful moments with friends and loved ones has been the focus of the app since its beginning.

 Instagram is all about colors.
 The app’s owners have never hidden this from the world.
 Photos and videos are the primary sources of colors since they get their contents from nature.
 Most of the colors on the Instagram logo are warm colors that represent enthusiasm and energy.